What Are Parking Lot Lights and What Are They Used For?

 Light can also vary by temperature measured in Kelvin degrees, normally between 10,000 to 1,000.
 This is based on how metal objects are heated until they reach their glowing point.
 This process gives off colors like orange, yellow, blue, and others.
 Warm lights are at the lower end of the spectrum, giving off a yellowish light.
 The higher the number, the more it gets to cool temperature giving off a blueish tone of color.

-• Mounting Height
+- Mounting Height

-The height of your light poles is also important to consider when setting up and installing parking lot lights.
+The height of your light poles is also important when setting up and installing parking lot lights.
 The idea is that the higher the height of the pole, the more area it can light up.
 The average mounting height could be as high as 20 ft.
 Of course, you need to consider the lumens of the light as well.
-Even if you mount your lights high, if they cannot produce the brightness you need, the height would not help spread the light.
+Even if you mount your lights high, if they cannot produce the brightness you need, the height will not help spread the light.

-• Mounting Type
+- Mounting Type

-• Costs
+- Costs

 How Much Do Parking Lot Lights Cost?